Howard Schultz: What to know about the former Starbucks CEO who considered running

 "I wanna see the American people win.
 I wanna see America win.
 I don't care if you're a Democrat, Independent, Libertarian, Republican.
 Bring me your ideas, And I will be an independent person, who will embrace those ideas.
-Because I am not, in any way, in bed with a party," he told "60 Minutes."
+Because I am not, in any way, in bed with a party," he told the CBS News program "60 Minutes."

 The self-proclaimed lifelong Democrat’s announcement was met with concern from some in his party who believe this could pull support away from the nominee and provide an easy path to victory for President Donald Trump.

 Out of the running: On Sept.
 6, Schultz announced in a letter to his supporters that he is forgoing his independent presidential run, saying, "I have concluded that an independent campaign for the White House is not how I can best serve our country at this time."

 Hometown: Brooklyn, New York

 What he used to do: Schultz took control of Starbucks in the 1980s and has been credited with transforming the regional coffee company into a global brand with international name recognition.
 In 2017, the coffee mogul stepped down as chairman and CEO of Starbucks.